AGENDA

 5:30 to 7 p.m.
 Reception celebrating Wisconsin’s entrepreneurs

-sponsored by CliftonLarsonAllen and Wisconsin Alumni Research Foundation
+sponsored by Wisconsin Alumni Research Foundation

 8 to 8:45 a.m.
 Continental breakfast & registration